A non-iterative formula for straightening fillings of Young diagrams: Introduction

 The content of the paper is divided as follows.
-Section 2 gives the necessary background on partitions, Young diagrams, fillings, and semistandard tableau.
-These definitions are used to give a construction of the factor space, and this in turn is used to give an explicit formulation of the irreducible representations of the symmetric and general linear groups.
+Section 2 gives the necessary background on partitions, Young diagrams, fillings, and semistandard tableaux.
+These definitions are used to give a construction of the quotient module, and this in turn is used to give an explicit construction of the irreducible representations of the symmetric and general linear groups.
 In Section 3 the rearrangement coefficients and the D-basis are introduced and a number of simple lemmas related to these are proved.
-The rest of the section is spent developing the results needed to prove Proposition \ref{proposition:mainStraighten}; in particular, showing the relationship between the rearrangement coefficients and the generators of $A(\lambda, z)$.
-This is done first for two column shapes, and then for a general shape.
+The rest of the section is devoted to proving that for each $S \in \stdcontent{\lambda}{z}$ there exists a $R$-module homomorphism $\reval{S}:R^{\fillcontent{\lambda}{z}} / A(\lambda, z) \rightarrow R$ that maps $F \in F(\lambda, z)$ to $\rcf{F}{S}$.
 The primary results of the paper are in Section 4.
 Proposition \ref{proposition:mainStraighten} is proved using the results from the previous sections and is then used to show the main result, Theorem \ref{theorem:mainTheoremStr1In}.
 The paper concludes by applying Theorem \ref{theorem:mainTheoremStr1In} to give a combinatorial description of the straightening coefficients and visualization of these coefficients in terms of paths in a directed graph.